-Rubbish bins - Complies

-communal pick up movement and

-area addressing parking: Waste

-specified Management

-requirements.
-"Consideration should be given to location, access to and storage of recycling and other rubbish bins including communal bin facilities."

-Clause 9.3 - Servicing See further
+Rubbish bins - communal pick up area addressing specified requirements.
+Clause 7.9 - Vehicle movement and parking: "Consideration should be given to location, access to and storage of recycling and other rubbish bins including communal bin facilities."
+Clause 9.3 - Servicing and maintenance: All waste storage and delivered goods should be contained within buildings.
+Rubbish storage and collection facilities shall comply with the current general requirements of the Town of Bassendean and will be efficient, convenient and allow for collection of Waste Manageme nt Plan has been provided and is generally acceptable but requires some refinement.
+See further comment below. --- -- --

-and maintenance: comme ent

-below.

-All waste storage and

-delivered goods

-should be contained

-within buildings.

-Rubbish storage and

-collection facilities

-shall comply with the

-current general

-requirements of the

-Town of Bassendean

-and will be efficient,

-· ·

-convenient and allow

-for collection of

-recyclable material.